tidy-finance/website/docs/31_beta.md

 Whenever you perform some kind of estimation, it also makes sense to do rough plausibility tests.
 A possible check is to plot the share of stocks with beta estimates over time.
 This descriptive helps us discover potential errors in our data preparation or estimation procedure.
 For instance, suppose there was a gap in our output where we do not have any betas.
-In this case, we would have to go back and check all previous steps.
+In this case, we would have to go back and check all previous steps to find out what went wrong.

 ```r